Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Theorem on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

 where

-The equality (\ref{leto8001}) is executed pointwise at each point of the interval $(t, T)$ according to the variable $t_1$, when $t_2\in [t, T]$ is fixed, due to sectionally smoothness of the function $K^{*}(t_1,t_2)$ with respect to the variable $t_1\in [t, T]$ ($t_2$ is fixed).
+The equality (\ref{leto8001}) is fulfilled pointwise at each point of the interval $(t, T)$ with respect to the variable $t_1$, when $t_2\in [t, T]$ is fixed, due to the piecewise smoothness of the function $K^{*}(t_1,t_2)$ with respect to the variable $t_1\in [t, T]$ ($t_2$ is fixed).

-Note also that due to the well-known properties of the Fourier series, the series (\ref{leto8001}) converges when $t_1=t, T$ {\rm (}not necessarily to the function $K^{*}(t_1,t_2)${\rm )}.
+Note also that due to the well-known properties of the Fourier series, the series (\ref{leto8001}) converges when $t_1=t$ and $t_1=T$ {\rm (}not necessarily to the function $K^{*}(t_1,t_2)${\rm )}.